Update, August 14:

 Here’s a look at the eight Democratic candidates - in alphabetical order - in the Wisconsin governor race.

-Tony Evers is the current Wisconsin State Superintendent and has been elected to the office three times.
+Tony Evers is the Wisconsin State Superintendent of Public Instruction and has been elected to the office three times.

 From teaching to running school districts, Evers has been in education his entire adult career.
 He was the Deputy State Superintendent of Public Instruction from 2001 to 2009.
 Prior to that, Evers was the chief administrator of Cooperative Educational Service Agency 6, which serves school districts in east central Wisconsin.
 He was also a curriculum auditor for Texas, California, Indiana, Kansas and Ohio.